Higg Facility Social & Labor Module

 Higg FSLM CAF1.5 Update

 The Social & Labor Convergence Program (SLCP) recently updated the Converged Assessment Framework (CAF) to version 1.5.
 This update ensures the consumer goods industry continues to measure the most important social and labor factors across the supply chain.
-CAF version 1.5, commonly referred to as CAF 1.5, will be rolled into the Higg FSLM upon its release in November.
+CAF version 1.5, commonly referred to as CAF 1.5, will be rolled into the Higg FSLM on December 5.

 The 2022 Higg FSLM will be available to purchase starting September 1.
-However, if users start the 2022 FSLM before November, they will automatically be directed to complete the older assessment, CAF 1.4.
+However, if users start the 2022 FSLM before the CAF 1.5 integration is complete, they will automatically be directed to complete the older assessment, CAF 1.4.

 While CAF 1.4 is still a valid tool to measure social impact, it is important to many brands that their suppliers complete the most up to date version of the CAF.
 Brands and suppliers need to communicate with each other to ensure suppliers wait to begin their 2022 FSLM if 1.5 is required.
 This will ensure suppliers are reporting the most important information related to their social and labor practices.